RiceSec/constitution/constitution.md

 Elections shall be held annually in the spring semester for all officer positions.
 A majority of members present shall be required to elect an officer.
 Preferential ballots shall be used in all officer elections involving more than two candidates.
 If no candidate receives a majority of the first-preference votes, a preferential method shall be used to determine the winner.

-The general election must be held at a regular meeting with at least one week’s notice that general elections are to be held.
+The general election must be held at a regular meeting with at least one week's notice that general elections are to be held.

 ### Special Elections